I tested the £35 alternative to Hotel Chocolat’s £150 velvetiser

 - 1Salter the chocolatier electric hot chocolate makerRead review£352Hotel Chocolat velvetiserRead review£150

-Nothing beats a warming cup of hot chocolate in the colder months, and now the winter staple is even easier to recreate at home.
-You can, of course, simply combine hot chocolate powder with frothed milk.
-But if you’re truly dedicated to making the perfect cup of cocoa, there are now dedicated hot chocolate makers that promise barista-perfect drinks from the comfort of your kitchen.
+You can’t beat the comforting taste of hot chocolate in the colder months, and now the winter staple is even easier to make at home.
+While there’s always the option of adding a few spoons of hot chocolate powder to frothed milk, this can often be underwhelming compared to a cup of cocoa from a coffee shop.
+The good news is that there are now dedicated hot chocolate makers that help you to make barista-perfect drinks from the comfort of your kitchen.

-The most famous of these is the viral Hotel Chocolat velvetiser, which launched in 2018 to huge fanfare and was updated this summer to incorporate a cold chocolate function.
-It’s by far the bestselling hot chocolate maker out there, but it’ll set you back £150.
-Since its release, similar models have appeared on the market, and one in particular has caught my eye: Salter’s the chocolatier electric hot chocolate maker, which costs a fraction of the price at £35.
+The most famous of these is the viral Hotel Chocolat velvetiser, which launched in 2018 and quickly went viral.
+It was updated this summer to incorporate a cold chocolate function.
+The velvetiser is by far the bestselling hot chocolate maker out there, but it’ll set you back £150.
+Now there are a handful of similar models on the market, and one in particular has caught my attention: Salter’s the chocolatier electric hot chocolate maker, which costs a fraction of the price at £35.

 Both machines combine chocolate flakes with milk to make hot chocolate, while Salter’s appliance can also froth milk to different consistencies, which you can add to your coffees.
 There’s a chunky £115 difference in price between the two, so having tested countless kitchen appliances over the years, I was intrigued to see if the budget-friendly alternative was as effective as its premium counterparts.
 All in the name of a decent cup of cocoa, I got my hands on Hotel Chocolat’s velvetiser and Salter’s chocolatier electric hot chocolate maker to see if it’s worth spending more.